jimmykallhagen/nordix-zfs/nordix-tank.md

 like stripe but only for reads, not for writes, which is not relevant for special vdev anyway.

 > ⚠️ </br>
-> _Remember that if you use a special vdev for metadata, all data on the entire zpool will be lost if you delete or remove this special vdev </br>
+> _Remember that if you use a special vdev for metadata, all data on the entire zpool will be lost if you delete or remove this special vdev. </br>
-> Set the ashift like our zpool configuration_
+> Always set ashift for your special vdefv to match the zpool they are to be connected to in our zpool configuration

  - Add Special vdev for metadata only
 ```Fish
 sudo zpool add -f \